Section214/Meetup-Connect/readme.md

 ## Contributions ##

-If you have been given access to this repo, it is most likely because you have expressed interest in contributing already, or have been hired by Section214.
+Anyone is welcome to contribute to Meetup Connect.
 Please read the [guidelines for contributing](https://github.com/Section214/Meetup-Connect/blog/master/CONTRIBUTING.md) to this repository.

 There are various ways you can contribute: